rherrmann/eclipse-extras/CONTRIBUTING.md

 Now you are ready to hack the sources.
 If you whish to verify the setup, you can run the test suite.
 The launch configuration to run all tests is called _All Tests_

-Eclipse Extras uses Maven/Tycho to build, the master pom file can be found at the root of the repository.
+Extras for Eclipse uses Maven/Tycho to build, the master pom file can be found at the root of the repository.

 # Project License:  Eclipse Public License